mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 <!-- Through this lens the most abstract activity system is the larger one who's objective, to make an engaging game that tells an environmental story, aligns with the problem level of LOA.
 The level between abstract and concrete is that of choosing, implementing and testing game design patterns, which aligns with design.
 The most concrete in this interpretation is then the implementation of different lines of code or creation and migration of digital assets. -->

-##### Comparing to pedagogies explicitly teaching abstraction, computational thinking and LOA
+### Comparing to pedagogies explicitly teaching abstraction, computational thinking and LOA

 <!-- The term abstraction has varied interpretation even within the field of computer science education [@hazzan_reducing_2002]. -->
 <!-- To ground this in GCSE examples.
 Iteration and Selection are in the gcse example, tick examples of them.
 Just recognise. -->

+**Exploring the concrete with bricolage**

 Chapter 2 explores definitions of computational thinking varying in degrees of abstraction or application.
 Two notably interpretations include Wing's [wing_computational_2006] focus on abstraction encompassing as overarching computing principles and high level structural design approaches, and Resnick and Brennan's [@brennan_new_2012] more applied approach including _computational practices_ and perspectives.
 This applied approach draws on the legacy of Papert and Turkle's [-@papert_epistemological_1990] research on diversity in coding approaches to counter potentially alienating abstract approaches.
 Framed as bricolage, concrete coding approaches included an iterative approach, proximity to the code and strong links between function and form, and maintaining closer contact with a concrete sense of the outcomes even at the expense of programming efficiency or neatness of code.

+**Blackboxing inline with constructionism (again), interpreted with abs/conct lens**

 The data of Chapter 5 details the development of a learning pedagogy which aligns primarily to the more concrete applied approach as a way of ameliorating barriers of conceptual complexity.
 Observations show many of my participants operating as bricoleurs, feeling their way through their game-making via smaller-scale iterations rather than extensive periods of planning followed by implementation.
 Responsive design decisions in line with constructionist design heuristics [@resnick_reflections_2005] facilitated concrete exploration and rapid feedback through by abstracting (or black-boxing) more complex and abstract element of the starting template.
 As a facilitator I undertook some code template design and implementation that would have been a potentially valuable learning experience requiring more generalisable computational thinking skills.
 Specifically this involved, the process of code decomposition via the pre-existing functions in the code template, abstraction via the structuring of the template with key variables moved to the start of the code, and abstraction again in template via the graphical design tool in the form of a grid matrix in an array data structure.
 Processes of decomposition and pattern recognition were present in the structuring of the collection of GDPs.
 The process of scaffolding this abstraction allowed greater focus on more relational and affective elements of the learning design, processes which are described in more depth later.
 Despite these scaffolded elements, many participants still navigated between poles of more abstract and concrete elements of design and programming processes as explored in the following section.